 Mental health services provided include assessments, case management, crisis intervention, medication support, peer support and other rehabilitative services.
-Services are provided in multiple settings including residential facilities, clinics, schools, hospitals, county jails, juvenile halls and camps, mental health courts, board and care homes, in the field and in people’s homes.
+Services are provided in multiple settings including residential facilities, clinics, schools, hospitals, juvenile halls and camps, mental health courts, board and care homes, in the field and in people’s homes.
 Special emphasis is placed on addressing co-occurring mental health disorders and other health problems such as addiction.

 The Department also provides counseling to victims of natural or manmade disasters, their families and emergency first responders.
 The Director of Mental Health is responsible for protecting patients’ rights in all public and private hospitals and programs providing voluntary mental health care and treatment, and all contracted community-based programs.
 The Director also serves as the public guardian for individuals gravely disabled by mental illness, and is the conservatorship investigation officer for the County.

 Our aim is to help our clients and families to:

 - Find a safe place for them to live;